 The bedrooms can be personalized as long as the decorations/changes are not permanent and easily reversible.
 You may not tape, tack or pin anything to the walls.
-Trash from rooms may be deposited in the larger dumpsters outside the women's dorm, in front of the long porch of the salottino.
-The other various containers around campus are divided and recycled by employees of the school so please avoid using them when possible.
-Rooms are to be kept neat at all times.
+Trash from rooms must be separated into the appropriate waste bins located around the dorm according to the indications given by the deans